Teen climate activist Greta Thunberg is Time's 2019 Person of the Year

 The “how dare you!” sentiment reverberated universally, emboldening climate change activists while making politicians uncomfortable.

-Her fiery words drew ire and sarcastic responses from several detractors, including President Trump.
+Her fiery words drew ire and sarcastic responses from several detractors, including President Donald Trump.

 “She seems like a very happy young girl looking forward to a bright and wonderful future.
 So nice to see!”
 Trump commented after retweeting a video of Thunberg's speech.